 Ultimately, what we are looking for is not the supernatural or only the instances in which the traditional gothic tropes are challenged.
 As Todorov writes, “we might indeed characterize such events as supernatural, but the supernatural, though a literary category, is no relevant here” (Todorov 34).
 We want to find the crux – not between real and the supernatural, but in which “the hesitation occurs between the real and the imaginary” (Todorov 36).

 Why the fantastic though, and what relevancy does that genre have with American writers?
-In Theorizing the American Fantastic and the American Grotesque, Ib Johansen points out how the American fantastic is being noticed in Europe and our international readers note that “the birth of the nation (USA) incidentally coincided with the rise of fantastic fiction on the literary scene”, and how Europe was only marginally interested in the fantastic – it was the Americans who were fascinated with it (7).
+In Theorizing the American Fantastic and the American Grotesque, Ib Johansen points out how the American fantastic is being noticed in Europe.
+Our international readers note that “the birth of the nation (USA) incidentally coincided with the rise of fantastic fiction on the literary scene.”
+They also note that Europe was only marginally interested in the fantastic.
+It was the Americans who were fascinated with it (7).

 If you are enjoying this article, you may also like to read The Heart Wrenching Auditory Horror in Radcliffe’s Fiction.

 Some other writers of the fantastic in early American literature would be Edgar Allan Poe, Melville, Hawthorne, Ambrose Bierce, and Henry James.
-In his introduction to his collection of essays, American Nightmares: The Haunted House Formula in American Popular Fiction, Dale Bailey agrees with Johansen that “the American renaissance, which borrowed a series of conventions already extent in the European gothic and cast them into a uniquely American form” (15).
-Griggs is no exception – he too takes the gothic trope and reinvents them in Imperium.
+In his introduction to his collection of essays, American Nightmares: The Haunted House Formula in American Popular Fiction, Dale Bailey agrees with Johansen.
+He argues: “the American renaissance, which borrowed a series of conventions already extent in the European gothic and cast them into a uniquely American form” (15).
+Griggs is no exception.
+He too takes the gothic trope and reinvents them in Imperium.

 Leaving other critics and debates on whether we consider the fantastic to be either a genre or a mode, this article will focus on identifying the art created in response to the socio-economic situation in the black south.